Blown Glass/Borosilicate Glass

 We have the facility to offer glass in any PAL or RAL colour currently up to 300mm diameter using our spray/resin method.
 This is very effective and offer a very good finish in both opaque and transparent colours.
 There is also the facility to make solid colours, please contact us for details.

-Not as widely used as borosilicate, but still an important type of glass.
+Not as widely used as borosilicate glass, but still an important type of glass.
 Aluminosilicate is able to withstand high temperatures and thermal shock, and is typically used in combustion tubes, gauge glasses for high-pressure steam boilers, and in halogen-tungsten lamps capable of operating at temperatures of 750°C.

 Commonly known as lead crystal, lead glass is used to make a wide variety of decorative glass objects.
 It is made by using lead oxide instead of calcium oxide, and potassium oxide instead of all or most of the sodium oxide.